thydel/journals/README.md

 This is the place where I intend to keep the subset of journal parts I wrote that don't need to need to stay in a private repos.

+# What you need to install

+- Last version of jq
+- pandoc